openthread/openthread/examples/platforms/nrf52840/README.md

 $ arm-none-eabi-objcopy -O ihex ot-cli-ftd ot-cli-ftd.hex
 ```

+### USB CDC ACM support

 You can build the libraries with support for the native USB CDC ACM as a serial transport.
 To do so, build the firmware with the following parameter:
 ```
 $ make -f examples/Makefile-nrf52840 USB=1
 ```

+Note that the USB CDC ACM serial transport is not supported with Engineering sample A of the nRF52840 chip.

 If you are using Windows 7 or earlier, you must load an additional USB CDC driver.
 The driver can be found in `third_party/NordicSemiconductor/libraries/usb/nordic_cdc_acm_example.inf`.